To improve your pronunciation, you need to become aware of, and be able to produce correctly, the English sounds, stress, rhythm and intonation.

 We are thinking.
 (We need time to make a decision.)

-You need to understand that in English some syllables are pronounced clearly stronger than other syllables, sometimes longer or with tone changes too.
+You need to understand that in English some syllables are more prominent than other syllables (stronger, sometimes longer or with tone changes), which gives English its particular rhythm.
 You should learn how to stress the right syllable(s) of single words and word combinations.

 - Here is how you stress the word fifteen:

 But things change in combinations:

 But in addition to being the basis of the rhythm of the language, stress can change the meaning of what you say too.
 Here are some examples: